dineshkoilada/dsa/patterns/01_two_pointers/README.md

     }
 }
 ```

+### 🔍 **Why Two Pointers Work Without Sorting**
+While many two-pointer problems require sorted arrays, this problem is a special case where sorting isn't needed:

+1. **Position-Dependent Calculation**:
+   - The area formula depends on both height and width: `area = min(height[left], height[right]) * (right - left)`
+   - Sorting would destroy the positional relationship needed for the width calculation

+2. **Optimal Movement Strategy**:
+   - Moving the pointer with the shorter height is always the optimal choice
+   - This is because the width decreases with each step, so our only chance to increase area is to find a taller height

+3. **Complete Coverage**:
+   - Starting from the widest possible container and working inward guarantees we consider all potential maximum containers

+4. **Handles Duplicates Naturally**:
+   - Duplicate heights don't affect the algorithm's correctness
+   - Each potential container is evaluated exactly once based on its position

+This problem demonstrates that the two-pointer pattern can be effective even when the array is neither sorted nor contains unique elements, as long as there's a clear strategy for pointer movement that guarantees finding the optimal solution.

 ### ⏱️ **Time and Space Complexity:**
 - **Time:** O(n) — The loop makes at most `n` iterations since each step brings the two pointers closer together.